-Minimum efficient scale in finance is larger than most individuals can invest.
+Minimum efficient scale3 in finance is larger than most individuals can invest.
 Somebody with \$100, \$1,000, \$10,000, even \$100,000 to invest would have a hard time making any profit at all, let alone the going risk-adjusted return.
-That is because most of his or her profits would be eaten up in transaction costs, brokerage fees, the opportunity cost of his or her time, and liquidity and diversification losses.
+That is because most of his or her profits would be eaten up in transaction costs like banking and brokerage fees, dealer spreads, attorney fees, and the opportunity cost of his or her time, and liquidity and diversification losses.
 Many types of bonds come in \$10,000 increments and so are out of the question for many small investors.
-A single share of some companies, like Berkshire Hathaway, costs thousands or tens of thousands of dollars and so is also out of reach.http://www.berkshirehathaway.com/ Most shares cost far less, but transaction fees, even after the online trading revolution of the early 2000s, are still quite high, especially if an investor were to try to diversify by buying only a few shares of many companies.
-As discussed in Chapter 7 "Rational Expectations, Efficient Markets, and the Valuation of Corporate Equities", financial markets are so efficient that arbitrage opportunities are rare and fleeting.
-Those who make a living engaging in arbitrage, like hedge fund D. E. Shaw, do so only through scale economies.
+A single share of some companies, like Berkshire Hathaway, costs thousands or tens of thousands of dollars and so is also out of reach.www.berkshirehathaway.com Most shares cost far less, but transaction fees, even after the online trading revolution of the early 2000s, are still quite high, especially if an investor were to try to diversify by buying only a few shares of many companies.
+Financial markets are efficient enough that arbitrage opportunities are rare and fleeting.
+Those who make a living engaging in arbitrage, like hedge fund D. E. Shaw, do so mainly by exploiting scale economies.
 They need superfast (read "expensive") computers and nerdy (read "expensive") employees to operate custom (read "expensive") programs on them.
-They also need to engage in large-scale transactions.
-You can't profit making .001 percent on a \$1,000 trade, but you can on a \$1,000,000,000 one.
+They also need to engage in large-scale transactions because of high fixed costs.
+With a flat brokerage fee of \$50, for example, you won't profit making .001 percent on a \$1,000 trade, but you will on a \$1,000,000,000 one.